-''' HIGH AVAILABILITY CLUSTER CONFIGURATION FILE For complete details about cluster parameters and how to set them, consult the cmquerycl(1m) manpage or your manual.
+HIGH AVAILABILITY CLUSTER CONFIGURATION FILE

+For complete details about cluster parameters and how to

+set them, consult the cmquerycl(1m) manpage or your manual.

 Enter a name for this cluster.
 This name will be used to identify the

 cluster when viewing or manipulating it.

-CLUSTER_NAME
+CLUSTER NAME

 cluster1

 Definition of nodes in the cluster.

 Repeat node definitions as necessary for additional nodes.

+Each NETWORK_INTERFACE, if configured with IPv4 address, must

+have ONLY one IPv4 address entry with it which could be

+either HEARTBEAT IP or STATIONARY IP.

+Each NETWORK_INTERFACE, if configured with IPv6 address(es) can

+have multiple IPv6 address entries (up to a maximum of 2)

+only one IPv6 address entry belonging to site-local scope

+and only one belonging to global scope)

+which must be all STATIONARY_IP.

+They cannot be HEARTBEAT_IP.

 NODE NAME

-ftsys9
+dali

+NETWORK_INTERFACE

 lan0

+HEARTBEAT IP

+192.75.1.2

+lan1

 NETWORK_INTERFACE

-15.13.171.32

-HEARTBEAT_IP

-NETWORK INTERFACE

-lan3

-HEARTBEAT_IP

-192.6.7.3
+HEARTBEAT IP

+192.77.1.2

 NETWORK_INTERFACE

 lan4

 lan1

 NETWORK_INTERFACE

 HEARTBEAT_IP

 192.6.143.10

 FIRST_CLUSTER_LOCK_PV /dev/dsk/c1t2d0

 List of serial device file names

 For example:

 SERIAL_DEVICE_FILE

 /dev/tty0p0

 Primary Network Interfaces on Bridged Net 1: lan0.

 Warning: There are no standby network interfaces on bridged net 1.

 Primary Network Interfaces on Bridged Net 2: lan3.

 Possible standby Network Interfaces on Bridged Net 2: lan4.

 Primary Network Interfaces on Bridged Net 3: lan1.

 Warning: There are no standby network interfaces on bridged net 3.

 NODE NAME

 ftsys10

-NETWORK INTERFACE
+NETWORK_INTERFACE

 lan0

+HEARTBEAT_IP

 15.13.171.30

-HEARTBEAT_IP

 NETWORK_INTERFACE

 lan3

-HEARTBEAT IP
+HEARTBEAT_IP

 192.6.7.4

+NETWORK_INTERFACE

 lan4

-NETWORK_INTERFACE

-NETWORK_INTERFACE lan1
+NETWORK INTERFACE lan1

-HEARTBEAT IP 192.6.143.20
+HEARTBEAT IP

+192 6 143 20

 FIRST_CLUSTER_LOCK_PV /dev/dsk/c1t2d0

 List of serial device file names

 For example:

 SERIAL_DEVICE_FILE /dev/tty0p0

-Primary Network Interfaces on Bridged Net 1: lan0.

-Warning: There are no standby network interfaces on bridged net 1.

-Primary Network Interfaces on Bridged Net 2: lan3.

-Possible standby Network Interfaces on Bridged Net 2: lan4.

 '''